GasimoCodes/GasimoCodes.github.io/content/portfolio/JecnaNightshift.md

 external: https://gasimo.itch.io/nightshift
 ---

-A short satirical first person horror game in Unity3D & HDRP.
+Ječná Nightshift is a short semi-serious single-player horror game, where you assume the role of a schoolkeeper at Ječná, a fictional mid school in Prague.
+Each night shift brings new mechanics, places to explore and secrets to reveal.
+Made with Unity & HDRP.